George Williams: Former Wigan Warriors half-back set for Super League return after Canberra Raiders agree release

 "Over the past several weeks we have supported George and provided him with the best welfare support we could.
 However, as a club we felt that his position at the club moving forward became untenable."

-Wigan received an undisclosed transfer fee for Williams and, as part of the release agreement, obtained first refusal on his services should he return to Super League.
+Wigan received an undisclosed transfer fee for Williams in 2019 and, as part of the release agreement, obtained first refusal on his services should he return to Super League.

 Catalans Dragons vs Wigan Warriors